fabianlee/flask-oidc/README.rst

-flask-oidc fork to support Windows 2019 ADFS OAuth2/OIDC
+flask-oidc fork with enhancements
 ==========

-`OpenID Connect <https://openid.net/connect/>`_ support for `Flask <http://flask.pocoo.org/>`_.
-This fork was created by `fabianlee <https://github.com/fabianlee>`_ specifically to support Windows 2019 ADFS as the Authentication Server for OAuth2/OIDC.
+This fork was created by `fabianlee <https://github.com/fabianlee>`_ as a proof of concept for the following features:

+* Support Windows 2019 ADFS as OAuth2 Authentication Server
+* Support Keycloak as OAuth2 Authentication Servr
+* Additional 'groups_required' attribute on method decorator
+* Parameter 'prepopulate_from_well_known_url' to load most config URL from well-known/openid-configuration

 Python OAuth2 Client App and Resource Server
 ----------

-`The flask-oidc-python-tests github project <https://github.com/fabianlee/flask-oidc-python-tests>`_ implements a full OAuth2 Client App and Resource Server using this fork.
+`The flask-oidc-python-tests github project <https://github.com/fabianlee/flask-oidc-python-tests>`_ implements a full OAuth2 Client App and Resource Server that exercises this enhanced fork.

 ADFS 2019 OAuth2 configuration